-Single unit franchise: Single Unit Franchise or Direct Unit Franchise is the most common form of franchising.
-Franchisor grants to an entity the right and obligation to establish and operate one franchise.
+- Single unit franchise: Single Unit Franchise or Direct Unit Franchise is the most common form of franchising.
+The franchisor grants an entity the right and obligation to establish and operate one franchise.

-Multi–unit franchise: Franchisor grants to an entity the right and the obligation to establish and operate more than one franchised unit.
-The multi-unit franchisee agrees up front to open a specific number of locations during a defined period of time.
+- Multi–unit franchise: Franchisor grants to an entity the right and the obligation to establish and operate more than one franchised unit.
+The multi-unit franchisee agrees up front to open a specific number of locations during a defined period.

 How can I find a lawyer who specializes in franchising?

 We work with lawyers who have been specializing in Franchising for more than two decades In India and have a very strong understanding of the business ecosystem and complexities in franchising contracts.